Bg

 A:

 Aim for 2 - 3 hours of wakefulness in between sleep periods.
-Awake windows tend to increase throughout the day, with the longest period of wakefulness occurring before bedtime.
+Wake windows tend to increase throughout the day, with the longest stretch of awake time occurring before bedtime.

 Q: How much daytime sleep for a 6 month old?